 Technology and Tools

 This research establishes a plug-in framework for implementing connectomics based computation pipelines.
-Depending on the pipeline implemented, dependencies on other neuroscience technology may exist such as FSL(Smith, 2004) (Jenkinson & Smith, 2001), Freesurfer (Fischl, 2012)(Fischl, 2012), and TrackVis (Wedeen, et al., 2008)(Wedeen, 2008).
+Depending on the pipeline implemented, dependencies on other neuroscience technology may exist such as FSL (Jenkinson & Smith, 2001), Freesurfer (Fischl, 2012), and TrackVis (Wedeen, et al., 2008).
 The pipeline demonstrated in this research extends Levman’s insula focused research to derive an exhaustive connectome between 182 regions of interest.

 CRUSH